rempartIrien/ansible-setup/README.md

 ## What to do before

-- Create Deploy Key on Github https://gist.github.com/zhujunsan/a0becf82ade50ed06115
 - Configure A and AAAA records in DNS provider control panel
+- Create an access token in GitHub and put it in secrets files to create deploy keys

 ## References